jplag/JPlag/README.md

 1. Download or clone the code from this repository.
 2. Run `mvn clean package` from the root of the repository to compile and build all submodules.
    Run `mvn clean package assembly:single` instead if you need the full jar which includes all dependencies.
-   Run `mvn -Pwith-report-viewer clean package assembly:single` to build the full jar with the report viewer.
+   Run `mvn -P with-report-viewer clean package assembly:single` to build the full jar with the report viewer.
 In this case, you'll need [Node.js](https://nodejs.org/en/download) installed.
 3. You will find the generated JARs in the subdirectory `cli/target`.

 ## Usage